It is common for people who have Lyme and associated diseases to have mental health issues. These issues are either:

 Meditation has many helpful effects.
 A regular sitting meditation practice helps anxiety and depression.

 To read more about Shamanism see The Foundation for Shamanic Studies established by Michael Harner PhD and Sandra Harner PhD.
-Dr. Michael Harner is an anthropologist who has studied many of the shamanic cultures from across the world.
-He has shown that shamanism is native to all people including caucasian populations.
+Dr. Michael Harner is an anthropologist who studied many of the shamanic cultures from across the world.
+He showed that shamanism is native to all people including caucasian populations.
 In fact the term Shaman comes from Siberia.

 Curcumin, a component of the seasoning turmeric lowers inflammation cytokines by limiting production in white blood cells and lowering oxidizing agents that trigger cytokine production.
 Glutathione lowers cytokines by decreasing toxins and oxidizing agents that cause inflammation.